-The Washington Suburban Sanitary Commission (WSSC) is the owner of the large majority of the miles and miles of water and sewer lines traversing the earth beneath us in Montgomery County.
-While this critical infrastructure brings us treated water for drinking, cooking, and bathing and removes wastewater from our homes and businesses, it is aging, and its contents can become sources of pollution.
+The Washington Suburban Sanitary Commission (WSSC) is the owner of the majority of the miles and miles of water and sewer lines traversing the earth beneath us in Montgomery County.
+While this critical infrastructure brings us treated water for drinking, cooking, and bathing and removes wastewater from our homes and businesses, it is aging, and as such its contents can become sources of pollution.

-If you see water bubbling from the ground usually near a sidewalk, street, or building, it might be a water main break.
-If you smell an out-of-place foul odor or observe grey water being discharged, it may be a sewer line leak.
+If you see water bubbling from the ground (usually near a sidewalk, street, or building), it might be a water main break.
+If you smell an out-of-place foul odor or observe greywater being discharged, it may be a sewer line leak.
 You can help by contacting WSSC to ensure they are aware of the issue.
 You can also contact Parks if you see sediment-laden water running into storm drains or entering streams.

 Urban streams are highly susceptible to sewage pollution due to their proximity to sewer lines.
 As sewage systems flow using gravity, historically the sewer mains were installed at the lowest points in the landscape beside streams or rivers.

 The SR3 Program is the result of a Consent Decree entered into by WSSC, the United States Environmental Protection Agency (USEPA), the Maryland Department of the Environment (MDE), and four (4) local citizens’ groups.
 Under the leadership of the Pipeline Design Division of the Engineering and Construction Team, WSSC is working to repair and replace parts of the sewer system to restore pipe and manhole conditions.
 With these improvements, less groundwater will infiltrate into pipes through cracks.
-As a result, there will be fewer sewer overflows into our waterways enhancing the protection of both public health and the environment, while improving service to WSSC’s customers.
-Repair work may include pipe lining, relocation, or replacement; replacing manhole frames and covers; grouting manholes;
+As a result, there will be fewer sewer overflows into our waterways, which will enhance the protection of both public health and the environment while improving service to WSSC’s customers.
+Repair work may include pipelining, relocation, or replacement; replacing manhole frames and covers; grouting manholes;

 For additional information on these and other projects in the Parks, please contact Montgomery Parks.